 Food is something that you can control while eating.
 Try not to eat too many acidic foods since it will only elevate the pain and suffering.
 Opt for yogurt, milk, butter, and fruit juices instead of beverages, spicy food, and pickles.

-If you are not having a good time with the above remedies, you can ask your dentist to do a covering of paint, varnish or resin over your teeth, which will provide services as an enamel shield.
+If you are not having a good time with the above remedies, you can ask your dentist to do a covering of paint, varnish, or resin over your teeth, which will provide services such as an enamel shield.

 Other dental procedures that could be done include:

 • Crowning or bonding